Whew was this tea bold. I steeped it for exactly four minutes and it was a little too strong for my taste. Not a bad tea at all, just strong.

 “Oh wow does this ever remind me of coffee! wheeeeew!
 Sadly though, for some reason… the maltiness that I love so much was missing.
-Maybe because it was only a 10g sample that I’ve had...”
+Maybe because it was only a 10g sample that I’ve had in my...”
 Read full tasting note

 “Continuation of my tea a day journey.
 I actually left this sitting on the counter as I walked out the door to go to work.
 I was tealess at work all day :(( In hind site this might not have been...”
 Read full tasting note

 “After commenting on a post about how I don’t like CTC teas, I decided to give this one another try now that I have evolved a bit.
-The dry leaf looks like grapenuts,...”
+The dry leaf looks like grapenuts, and it also kind of smells like...”
 Read full tasting note

 “This is different.
 It seems as though it’s bolder than other black teas, and I can see why people say it reminds them of coffee.
 Yowza!
 I think I’ll pass the other half of this sample on to ozli as...”
 Read full tasting note

 Discover this rare tea from the Tinderet Estate in the highlands of Kenya’s Rift Valley.
 Most connoisseurs drink it as a little luxury after a good meal.
 It has a superb flavour, with light floral notes and a special maltiness.
 ‘Tinderet’ means ‘Place of Lightning’, and the afternoons often see flashes of lightning after a morning of sun.
 Fair trade and ethically produced, it’s an all-round winner.

 Kenyan Flowery Orange PekoeSteep & Brew Coffee Shop

 This tea was included as a sample packet in my most recent order from DAVIDsTEA.
 It is a smooth black tea with a sweet scent and a light taste.